ryanbressler/CloudForest/README.md

 different subsets of features.

-Noisy Data with More Features then Cases
+Noisy, High Cardinality, Data with More Features then Cases
 -----------------------------------------

-Genomic data is frequently has many noisy features which can lead to in bag over fitting.
+Genomic data is frequently has many noisy, high cardinality, features which can lead to in bag over fitting.
 CloudForest implements some methods designed to help combat this.

 The -evaloob method evaluates potential best splitting features on the oob data after learning the split value for each splitter as normal from the in bag/branch data as normal.
 Importance scores are also calcualted using OOB cases.